 11 of the Best Wireless Headphones of 2020

 We’ve told you how music can enhance your workouts — amping up your HIIT session or helping you flow through Chaturanga Dandasana.
-So now that you have the right music, we’re going to help you choose the right headphones — or more specifically, earbuds, which allow for max movement and minimal distractions.
-These are the best wireless headphones of 2019, plus a few to keep your eyes out for in the coming months.
+So now that you have the right music, we’re going to help you choose the right headphones for the gym — or more specifically, earbuds, which allow for max movement and minimal distractions.
+These are the of 2019, plus a few to keep your eyes out for in 2020.

 And bonus: All of the products on this list work with both iOS and Android!

 1. Apple Powerbeats Pro

 If it’s truly wireless earbuds you’re looking for and money is of little concern, my top pick for gym-goers is Apple’s Powerbeats Pro.
 These are bass-tuned earbuds with ear hooks to keep the buds secure, even during the most extreme HIIT workouts.

 Unlike the Beats of yesteryear, these won’t give you a muddy sound.
 Instead, they reproduce a sizable soundstage which favors low end, without eschewing vocal clarity and acoustic sonics.
 And the Pros have enough ear seal that you don’t need to crank the music to the max to drown out gym noise — hearing health is important too!